 Mandala Painting – Alhambra Dreams

-This is Mandala Painting – Alhambra Dreams was inspired by the the Alhambra in Granada.
+This Mandala painting was inspired by the Alhambra in Granada.
 I love the precise, geometrical designs.

 Materials: Acrylic and oil paint.
 24 karat gold leaf, Swarovski crystals.